The Serious transfusion incident report 2017-18 and summary report 2017-18 are now available to download

 Reporting an incident

-Contact Blood Matters for a hospital code if this is your first report.
+Contact Blood Matters (03 9694 0102) or firstname.lastname@example.org for a health service code if this is your first report.

 Unique patient identification details are not requested, with the exception of age and gender.
 Confidentiality of data is fundamental to the success of this scheme.